joausaga/reportbytwitter/README.md

 Conceptual Model
 ----------------
-The general purpose **social networks** are the main instrument in which participa is based on.
+General purpose **social networks** are the main instrument in which participa is based on.
 It exploits the power and advantages (free, user-friendliness, worldwide connectivity, real-time information sharing) of these means to reach and engage the biggest virtual communities into online civic participation initiatives.